-Programs that make up public health genetics include, but are not limited to: educating healthcare providers, patients and their families, the general public, and policymakers on genetics; providing genetic services (such as newborn screening or cancer screening); providing guidance on laws and regulations that affect individuals with genetic conditions; and much more.
+Programs that make up public health genetics and genomics include, but are not limited to: educating healthcare providers, patients and their families, the general public, and policymakers on genetics; providing genetic services (such as newborn screening or cancer screening); providing guidance on laws and regulations that affect individuals with genetic conditions; and much more.

 Highlighted below is the framework for public health genetics.
 Additionally, we have included resources that further describe public health and genetics.

 Closed captioning is available in English and Spanish.

 Interested in learning more about public health, genetics, or genomics?
 Check out some great resources below.

 From the CDC.